agrogan1/Stata/README.md

 * `rtodi`: A program to calculate d from r (for use in meta-analysis)
 * `cohensdi`: A program to calculate Cohen's d (for use in meta-analysis)
 * `michigan`: A graph scheme with University of Michigan colors
-* `michigan2`: A *re-mixed* graph scheme with University of Michigan colors; starts with blue and maize, then moves to cooler, then warmer, colors, before ending with *Taubman Teal*
 * `unicef`: A graph scheme with official UNICEF colors
 * `UN`: A graph scheme with official UN colors